 I realise that by writing this blog post I’m drawing attention to a brand that I’d prefer not to advertise at the moment.
-But I just have to get my feelings off my chest because I’ve honestly been so bleak for the past 2 weeks about this issue.
-There are also lots of worthy, talented South Africans out there, who may benefit from the site, who shouldn’t be held back because of my mistakes.
-So I thought I would just share my story and how bleak I am that I no longer have access to UpWork.
+But I just have to get my feelings off my chest because I’ve honestly been so bleak for the past few weeks about this issue.
+There are also lots of worthy, talented South Africans out there who may benefit from the site, who I want to help shelter from making the same mistakes I did.
+So I thought I’d just share my story and how bleak I am that I no longer have access to UpWork.
 Who knows, maybe a miracle will happen 🙁

 In the Beginning There was Upwork

-As many of you know, my husband (pretty much) lost his job last year and I’ve been the sole breadwinner for our new family (him, me and Yoda our cat!).
-It’s been tough, but I have a great job and we’re newly weds so the hard times have been ok as we’re still madly in love.
-Because of this blog, I’m also given a lot of opportunity but we all know “cash is king”.
-Because we’ve been low, I wanted to start freelancing this year and developing my skills further.
-I know that the more you do the more you learn the faster you grown the better you are – well that’s my belief anyway.
+As many of you know, my husband (pretty much) lost his job last year when the clubbing industry collapsed in Cape Town.
+I’ve been the sole breadwinner for our new family (we recently got married) and it’s been tough.
+But, I have a great day job and we’re newly weds so the hard times have been OK as we’re still madly in love and full of optimism.
+Because of this blog, I’m also given a lot of opportunities but, as we all know, “cash is king”.
+So I decided to start freelancing this year to develop my skills further and earn some extra monies.
+I know that the more you do, the more you learn, the faster you grow, the better you are – well that’s my belief anyway.

 Upwork to the Rescue

-So I joined Upwork; internationally known freelancer platform and really loved the ease of use.
+So I joined Upwork; an internationally renowned freelancer platform and LOVED the ease of use.
 I had 1 client who I helped on a small basis and got him some really nice results.
-I was pleased so I took on another client.
+I was pleased, so I took on another client.
 This client was very nice, but took AGES to get anything done!
 She had hired me for a 2 hour job, loved it and asked me to do more.
 So I spent some time trying to setup the tech, created a proposal for her and I logged all the extra time – in Upwork – but she never paid it.